Malcolm Blight: Infamous moments

 Blight was indirectly involved in another infamous football incident during the 1980 Escort Cup grand final against Collingwood, held at VFL Park, Waverley.
 Blight kicked the ball to Kerry Good as the siren sounded.
 However, the umpire did not hear the siren and awarded the mark to Good, who kicked the winning goal to win in controversial circumstances.

 1983–1985: Return to Woodville

 After his stint in the VFL, Blight returned to Woodville, serving as captain-coach from 1983 to 1985 before continuing as non-playing coach in 1986 and 1987.
 He was club best and fairest in 1983 and in his last season of playing football (1985) topped the league goalkicking list with 126 goals.

 Other matches

-Blight also played 14 interstate/State of Origin football matches (seven for South Australia and seven for Victoria), kicking 25 goals, as well as 11 pre-season/night series matches for Woodville, kicking 17 goals, and 17 pre-season/night series matches for North Melbourne, kicking 37 goals (these are counted as senior by the SANFL but not the VFL/AFL).
+Blight also scored 66 goals in 30 pre-season/night series matches - 21 in 11 matches for Woodville and 45 in 19 matches for North Melbourne - as well as 25 goals in 14 interstate/State of Origin football matches - 11 in seven matches for South Australia and 14 in seven matches for Victoria.
+If these are considered, Blight played a total of 374 senior career games and kicked 877 senior career goals.
+The VFL/AFL lists Blight's total as 355 senior career games and 832 senior career goals, excluding his pre-season/night series matches for North Melbourne.

-If these are included, Blight played a total of 372 senior career games and kicked a senior career total of 865 goals.
+Blight also played 19 matches and kicked 37 goals in the SANFL reserves for Woodville: if these are considered, Blight played a total of 393 overall career games and kicked 914 overall career goals.